6 Restorative Yoga Poses to Try Out & the Benefits of Restorative Yoga

 Sometimes it seems like you’re running in circles, juggling several obligations and expectations in exchange for a poor night’s sleep.
 You want to begin your day feeling rejuvenated and with a physique that is so loose that you won’t be burdened just by a mailbox full of important emails.

-Yoga, that promotes physical, cognitive, and emotional tranquility.
-Restorative yoga is performed slowly and is suitable for all levels, emphasizing extended hold-time of each pose, quietness, and deep breathing.
+Yoga promotes physical, cognitive, and emotional tranquillity.
+Restorative yoga is performed slowly and is suitable for all levels, emphasising extended hold times of each pose, quietness, and deep breathing.
 We cover more of this in our 200 hour yoga teacher training program.
-For an inter-personal program, enroll yourself with us today!
+For an interpersonal program, enrol yourself with us today!

 In this blog, we will be sharing with you 6 yoga restorative poses that help you achieve calmness while also adding physical health benefits.